GRB-SN Association within the Binary-Driven Hypernova Model: conclusions

 The properties of the associated GRBs for the selected three BdHNe classes are correspondingly summarized: 1) Figure \ref{fig:iso-lpeak} shows that the luminosity of the SN Ic has roughly the same value, BdHNe $E_{\rm iso}$ ranges from $10^{48}$ erg to $10^{54}$ erg.
 2) Figure \ref{fig:iso-tpeak} shows that the time of occurrence of the peak luminosity of the SN Ic is also independent of the energetics of the associated BdHN.
 3) The HN energy is $10^3$ times larger than the common SN Ic.
 This decoupling between the GRBs and the Ic SN was highlighted in a pioneering work of \citet{2004ApJ...609..952Z} where this problem was announced, which we quantify and explain.

 In Section~\ref{sec:5}, we indicate the BdHN approach in addressing using quantum and classical field theories, the conceptual description of a selected number of Episodes are then subjected to observational scrutiny via a time-resolved spectral analysis in the rest frame of the BdHN.
 The case is presented for the necessity of introducing and verifying new physical laws: either in extrapolating well-known physical laws already studied on Earth-bound experiments \citep[see, e. g.,][]{2010PhR...487....1R}, now extended to new more extreme regimes encountered for the first time in extragalactic sources.
 This is the case of the classical electrodynamics processes extended to overcritical fields.
 Equally important has been to review the introduction of new physical laws in the quantum electrodynamics regimes to probe the process of rotational energy extraction from non-stationary and non-asymptotically flat Kerr solution as explaining the high energy GeV emission of GRBs.
 Particularly important has been the observational verification of the energy extraction process from a Kerr BH embedded in a fully ionized low-density plasma with a non-flat asymptotic solution given by a magnetic field aligned with the rotation axis of the Kerr solution.
-These new approaches, previously published in specific cases, are here directly applied in interpreting \textit{all} seven Episodes of the most general BdHN, which are here briefly recalled while details are presented in Section~\ref{sec:5}.
+These new approaches, previously published in specific cases, are here directly applied in interpreting \textit{all} seven Episodes of the most general BdHN, which are here briefly recalled, and details are presented in Section~\ref{sec:5}.

-\textit{Section~\ref{sec:SNrise}: the SN-rise.} We introduce, in this Episode, the first appearance of the CO core collapse and the SN explosion.
-This episode has been possibly observed in three BdHNe and needs further examples to verify its spectrum unambiguously.
-In this sense, we indicate this as Episode \textit{zero}, waiting for the ongoing analysis of GRB 221009A, one of the most promising candidates.
-This Episode's observation is particularly difficult given its intrinsically low luminosity that in both BdHN I candidates precedes by a large time interval of $\approx 100$ s, the $\nu$-rise, and the UPE, the two first Episodes of the prompt radiation.
+\textit{Section~\ref{sec:SNrise}: the SN-rise.} {We introduce, in this Episode (0), the first appearance of the CO core collapse and the SN explosion.
+This episode has been possibly observed in three BdHNe, i.e., GRB 160625B \citep{2021MNRAS.504.5301R}, GRB 221009A and GRB 220101A (Ruffini et al., in preparation), and needs further examples to verify its spectrum unambiguously.
+What makes this Episode's observation particularly difficult is its intrinsically low luminosity, with total energy $\sim 10^{52}$~erg, that in all three above BdHN I precedes, by a time interval between $1$ s and $100$~s, the $\nu$NS-rise and the UPE, the two first Episodes of the prompt radiation of energy $10^{53}$--$10^{54}$~erg \citep[see also][]{2021MNRAS.504.5301R}.}